The lure of the finish line

 Get off the hamster wheel

 So, does that mean you shouldn’t be ambitious?
 Does it mean not giving a damn about anything and not trying to succeed?
 Of course not.
 But you must be careful to avoid the trap of focusing on success as the only source of life satisfaction.
-You basically need to change up the ways in which you derive satisfaction from life in the first place.
+You basically need to change up how you derive satisfaction from life in the first place.
 Success isn’t meant to be the sole reason for living.

 People are so much more than their jobs.
 Success comes in many forms and you can experience it through hobbies, relationships, helping others, self-care — even doing nothing at all.
 It’s a big win in today’s world when you’re able to slack off, resist all the pressure and escape the permanent injunction to happiness.
 And who knows?
 Maybe you’ll find success without even trying.

 Translated by Andrea Schwam

 Photo: Welcome to the Jungle

 Work Psychology : The fallacies of binary thinking

 Can humans be creative and analytical at the same time?